MatthewTarling/website/content/authors/matthew-tarling/_index.md

 <br />

-**Welcome!!!**
+**Welcome!**

 As a field-based structural geologist, I study how rocks squish and break in the interior of the Earth.
 I'm currently a postdoc in the [Field Rheology Rowe Research Group](https://www.eps.mcgill.ca/~crowe/) at McGill University in Montréal, Québec, Canada.
 For more details on my research, check out my [research project page.]({{< ref "https://matthewtarling.github.io/#projects" >}} "Research")

-I'm passionate about outreach and interested in developing new outreach tools to increase interest and recruitment in the Earth Sciences.
-Check my latest outreach project [*"Viewing the Rock World"*.]({{< ref "https://matthewtarling.github.io/#projects" >}} "Research")
+I'm passionate about outreach and interested in developing new tools to increase interest and recruitment in the Earth Sciences.
+To find out more check my latest outreach project [*Viewing the Rock World*.]({{< ref "https://matthewtarling.github.io/outreach" >}} "Outreach")